Topener/To.BounceView/README.md

 # To.BounceView
 To.BounceView is a bouncing view widget for Titanium.
-It basically is a `View` wrapper with a resize method that animates vertically only.
+It basically is a `View` wrapper with a resize method that animates vertically and horizontally.

 TODO: